SegmOnto/Guidelines/zones/QuireMarks/QuireMarks.md

 ## Definition

-**Signature:** caracterises a zone containing a quire signature (i.e., _a ii_), catchword, or any kind of element relative to the material organisation of the source, with the exclusion of page numbers.
+**QuireMarks:** caracterises a zone containing a quire signature (i.e., _a ii_), catchword, or any kind of element relative to the material organisation of the source, with the exclusion of page numbers.

 ## Justification